mkatras11/Text-Normalization/README.md

 This will split the data into training, testing and validation sets, transform the data into the required format for training the model, and save the data in the `data/data_ner` directory.

 ### Retraining
-To retrain the NER model, you can follow the instructions in the [notebook](src/text_norm_NER/retraining_spacy.ipynb).
+To retrain the NER model, you can follow the instructions in the [retraining_spacy.ipynb](src/text_norm_NER/retraining_spacy.ipynb) notebook.

 ## Inference and Evaluation